JoshDoody/fsn/coach/faq.md

 Sometimes, a company will have substantial flexibility and will drastically improve their offer for the right candidate.
 Sometimes a company will have no flexibility and won’t budge regardless of how strong the candidate is.

-This variability is why there is a result fee: If the company does not budge on their offer when we negotiate, I don’t collect any result fee.
+This variability is why there is a Result Fee: If the company does not budge on their offer when we negotiate, I don’t collect any Result Fee.
 If the company does improve their offer, you keep 90% of the first year’s improvement (and 100% of the improvements after that), and I keep 10%.

 ### How often do your clients improve their job offers?